gibus/SpreadRevolutionaryDate/README.md

 ### test

 This boolean option takes no value, either it is defined or not.
-If defined, do not actually spread the revolutionary date, just print it on standard output for Twitter and Mastodon, and send it on configured test channels for Freenode (see ["test\_channels"](#test_channels) below).
+If defined, do not actually spread the revolutionary date, just print it on standard output for Twitter and Mastodon, and send it on configured test channels for Freenode and Liberachat (see ["test\_channels"](#test_channels) below).

 ### _DEPRECATED_ acab